nicky-nym/nicky-nym.github.io/index.md

 >
 > Paul Romer, Nobel prize-winning economist, New York University.

+As of 2018, **70 million people** were currently displaced by war, persecution and conflict.
+Of the total, 51 million were Internally Displaced People (IDPs), and 26 million were refugees (including **13 million refugee children**).
+Most refugees live in towns and cities, not rural areas or refugee camps.
+Nearly 4 in every 5 refugees are in displacement situations that have lasted for at least five years.[^displaced]

 ## <a name="money"></a>There is money available for new cities

 > "The money being thrown at new cities is staggering.